bgord/knowledge/README.md

 - Trigger window.confirm Prompt from react-router
 - Asserting window.confirm text in Cypress
 - Event capturing
+- A subtle difference between React class and function components

 ### [stimulus](stimulus.md)
 - How to connect a controller to an HTML element?